kenmoini/golang-boilerplate/README.md

 gpg --keyid-format long -K $PROJECT_KEY_ID
 ```

-You should see output similar to the following, look for the `[S]` signing key:
+You should see output similar to the following, look for the `[SE]` signing key:

 ```
 gpg --keyid-format long -K $PROJECT_KEY_ID